This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Do you have the room and financial support for the program?

 Another pivotal aspect needed to lay down the infrastructure for ECAR is identifying your institutional home/space.
 Most schools have a program or department that will support such an initiative financially, programmatically and otherwise.
-These are typically programs that cater to service-learning, engaged-teaching, community engagement etc. At Guilford College, the Center for Principled Problem Solving became our home.
+These are typically programs that cater to service-learning, engaged-teaching, community engagement etc. At Guilford College, the Center for Principled Problem Solving and Excellence in Teaching became our home.
 In addition, there are other stakeholders (department, programs, offices or faculty) that can provide support.
 Identifying these various assets and resources will help you mobilize your campus and lay out the infrastructure for the program in a more efficient and inexpensive manner.

 - Approaching Administration: Getting Approval